James Barbour: Governor of Virginia

 In 1811, Barbour declared his candidacy for the governorship but lost to the incumbent, George William Smith.
-However, Smith died in office on December 26, 1811, during a fire at Richmond's Monument Theatre.
+However, Smith died in office on December 26, 1811, during a fire at the Richmond Theatre.
 On January 3, the Legislature convened and elected Barbour governor.
 At the time, British raiders were impressing American sailors (including Virginians, especially near Hampton Roads and Norfolk).
 Barbour favored war with Britain, which he viewed as the only way to end British interference with U.S. sovereignty.
 Barbour's father had trained the Orange militia, so the new Governor knew their inadequacies.
 Governor Barbour sought funding for Virginia's militia on February 11, 1812, and personally toured the tidewater region most at risk.

 On June 18, 1812, Congress declared war, so the War of 1812 began, and Barbour became "the war governor."
 Perhaps because of his wartime preparations (or willingness to risk his funds), Barbour faced no opposition and was reelected Governor in November 1812.
 However, by 1813, British ships had been raiding coastal Virginia.
 Some delegates opposed Barbour's support of President James Madison and national unity but nonetheless reelected him.
 In 1814, Barbour finally convinced the Legislature to approve raising 10,000 troops and placing that militia under Federal control.
 Washington D.C. was sacked before the Treaty of Ghent ended the war.
 Barbour also authorized exploration of the upper James River and received funding to improve Virginia roads.
 He was also the first Governor to inhabit the Virginia Governor's Mansion, designed by Alexander Parris.
 Virginians sent resolutions thanking the Governor for his strong and apt leadership during the war.